Why Are Males Bigger Than Females

 Read Widely

 Explore the scientific literature on sexual dimorphism.
-There are numerous research articles, books, and online resources that delve into the topic in detail.
+There are numerous research articles, books, and online resources that get into the topic in detail.
 Reading widely will expose you to different perspectives and research findings, allowing you to develop a more comprehensive understanding of the subject.

 Consider the Ecological Context